metasteve/INCD-Journal/_posts/2015-10-13-Friday_the_13th,_hello_world.md

 ---
 layout: post
-title: Friday The 13th, Hello World.
+title: Friday The 13th Hello World
 ---

 This is some test post content, but I suppose I can talk about this workflow I'm trying to make easy for students in my cohort.